 On a semi-annual basis Staff and/or a Consultant will furnish the Investment Committee and/or Board with an in-depth evaluation of each Manager which will include a comparison of the Manager to its Contract benchmark and a peer universe of Managers using a similar investment style.
-This report shall include an analysis of the sources of Managers' returns and risks and provide attribution for both, identifying which decisions enhanced or diminished performance.
+This report shall include an analysis of the sources of Managers' returns and risks and provideattribution for both, identifying which decisions enhanced or diminished performance.
+On a quarterly basis (i.e. for the quarter ending in March and in September, respectively) Staff and/or Consultant will furnish to the Investment Committee and/or Board a report of the Total Fund which will include a comparison of the Fund to its Policy benchmark and a peer universe of similar size public funds.
+This report shall include a comparison of the actual asset allocation versus the policy and an analysis of the sources of the Fund's returns and risks and provide attribution for both, identifying which strategic and implementation decisions enhanced or diminished Fund performance.